AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/README.md

 ## Welcome!
-This is the Pedro Pathing path following program developed by FTC team 10158 Scott's Bots in the 2023-2024 Centerstage season.
+This is the Pedro Pathing path following program developed by FTC team 10158 Scott's Bots with Logan Nash in the 2023-2024 Centerstage season.

 ## Installation
 The quickest way to get started is with the quickstart [here](https://github.com/brotherhobo/Pedro-Pathing-Quickstart).